 5. Good Overall Sound Quality

-Kids definitely don’t need perfect sound reproduction, but it can be helpful to invest in a pair of headphones that offer good overall sound quality.
+Kids definitely don’t need excellent sound reproduction, but it can be helpful to invest in a pair of headphones that offer good overall sound quality.
 This way, they can enjoy their lessons, listen to music, play games, and participate in other activities while benefiting from high-quality audio.

 At TechXpress, we’re the #1 wholesale headphones supplier in Australia.
 If you need to order a lot of headphones for primary school kids in your school, we’re here to help.
 We work with hundreds of public and private schools all throughout every Australian state and territory.
 Visit our store and shop now, or contact us online if you have any other questions.